JOHN MACLANE JOHANSEN (1916-2012)

 Bottom photo is a 1955 house at 9449 North Regent Court, Bayside WI, based on Johansen's design and built by architect Donald Grieb.

 1952 - The Paschall and Betsy D. Campbell House, 701 Laurel Road, New Canaan CT.
 Campbell was also the landscape architect.
 The contractor was Theodore deF.
 Hobbs.
-Featured in House & Home (August 1956).
-Sold in 1966 to architect Alan E. and Gertrude Goldberg who created a basically new Modernist house but largely eliminated the Johansen design, bottom photo.
+Featured in House & Home, August 1956.
+Sold in 1966 to architect Alan Goldberg who destroyed it and replaced it with his own design, bottom photo.

-1955 - aka the Spray Houses, two houses of sprayed concrete, Gunite, over a steel frame structure.
+1955 - The Spray Houses.
+Two houses of sprayed concrete, Gunite, over a steel frame structure.
 House #1, top two photos, was never built.
 House #2, second photo, was built in Zagreb, Yugoslavia for the 1956 Trade Fair.
-Fetured in Architectural Forum, Oct 1959.
+Fetured in Architectural Forum, October 1959.

-1956 - The Rawleigh and Mary Ann Warner, Jr., House, aka Bridge House, aka Villa Ponte, 93 Louises Lane, New Canaan CT.
-Built by Wenzel.
-Lighting by Richard Kelly.
-Landscape architect James Fanning.
-Featured in Architectural Record Houses of 1958.
-Featured in the New York Times, House and Home, and Architectural Digest.
+1956 - The Rawleigh and Mary Ann Warner Jr. House, aka Bridge House, aka Villa Ponte, 93 Louises Lane, New Canaan CT.
+Built by Wenzel; lighting by Richard Kelly; landscape architect James Fanning.
+B/W photos by Robert Damora.
+Featured in Architectural Record Houses of 1958; the New York Times; House and Home; and Architectural Digest.
 In 1962, the courtyard was enclosed into a bedroom.
 In 1970, they added a pool and garage/poolhouse, designed by Johansen, with living space above the garage added in 1993.
 Remained in the Warner family until 1999.
-Sold in 2009 to Douglas C. Wurth, who hired architect Theo Singuenza on a restoration and renovation.
+Sold in 2009 to Douglas C. Wurth, who hired architect Theo Singuenza for a restoration and renovation.

 1956 - The Goodyear House, 5 Settlers Trail, Darien CT.
-The Goodyears also commissioned an undated house in Santa Fe NM, unbuilt.
+The Goodyears also commissioned a house in Santa Fe NM, unbuilt.
 Sold in 2013 to Casey and Meghan Shanley.

 1960 - The Fred J. and Mary Frances (Fran) Otnes House, 26 Chalburn Road, Redding CT.
+Otnes was a collage artist.
 Johansen originally planned this house for another client, but they rejected it.
 Featured in the Hartford Courant, 11/3/1974.
+Addition of a studio.
 Sold in 2015 to James and Shalala Nancy Weatherill.
+Glass and kitchen renovated.

 1963 - The Simon House, Bedford NY.
 Unbuilt.

 1964 - The DePiolenc House, Greens Farms CT.
-Status unknown, likely unbuilt.
+Built.
+Status unknown.

 1964 - The Florence Virtue Housing, City of New Haven Housing Authority, 139-142 Goffe Street, New Haven CT.
 Multi-story apartment homes for moderate income housing.
 According to the Historic Resources Inventory Report, the roof profiles were altered by addition of gable framing and asphalt shingle roofing.

-Destroyed June 1988 by talk show host Phil Donahue, who owned the house next door at 114 and bought the property for more privacy.
+1964 - The Howard C. Taylor Jr. House, aka Labyrinth House, Beachside Avenue, Greens Farms, Westport CT.
+Commissioned 1963.
+Destroyed in 1988 by talk show host Phil Donahue, who owned the house next door at 114 and bought the property for more privacy.
 The house had been empty for several years and was attracting vagrants, Donahue said.
 "Why didn't someone take care of this building?
 Where were all these caring people when the building was unoccupied?"

-1966 - The L. Chase and Alice M. Ritts, Jr. House, aka Telephone Pole House, 10 Rapids Lane, Greenwich CT.
+1966 - The Alice M. and L. Chase Ritts Jr. House, aka Telephone Pole House, 10 Rapids Lane, Greenwich CT.
 To brace the house into the hillside, Johansen used 150 telephone poles 40 feet in length.
-Featured in Progressive Architecture, September 1968, and Life Magazine, February 2, 1968.
+Featured in GA Houses 3; Progressive Architecture, September 1968, and Life Magazine, 2/2/1968.
 Sold in 1999 to L. Kevin Dann.
 Destroyed, new house built in 2002.

 1968 - The Frank W. and Lisina M. Hoch Addition, 39 Matthiessen Park North, Irvington NY.
 Commissioned 1967.
-House originally built in 1958, architect needs verification.
+Original house built in 1958; architect needs verification.
 Two-story rear addition in 2013 by Tilly Architects.

-1969 - Twin Parks Housing Project, NYC Housing Authority.
+1969 - The Twin Parks Housing Project, NYC Housing Authority.

 1976 - The Rivercross Apartments, 531 Main Street, New York NY.
 Designed with Ashok Bhavnani.
 Became a 365-unit cooperative.